Saryaqos: Ancient Egypt

-Saryaqos was an agricultural area in the southern part of the tenth nome of ancient Lower Egypt (Egyptian: 𓈪 pronunced kA wr:) 32.1 km in the southern east direction from the nome,s capital Athribis (Egyptian: 𓉗𓏏𓉐𓇾𓁷𓄣𓊖).
+Saryaqos was an agricultural area in the southern part of the tenth nome of ancient Lower Egypt (Egyptian: 𓈪 pronounced kA wr:) 32.1 km in the southern east direction from the nome's capital Athribis (Egyptian: 𓉗𓏏𓉐𓇾𓁷𓄣𓊖).

 Middle Ages

-The beginning of the prosperity of Saryaqos was in the middle ages, especially in the era of the Mamluk Sultanate 1323 AC, and it was mentioned in the manuscripts of the Egyptian historian Al-Maqrizi as he had said:
+The beginning of the prosperity of Saryaqos was in the Middle Ages, especially in the era of the Mamluk Sultanate 1323, and it was mentioned in the manuscripts of the Egyptian historian Al-Maqrizi as he had said:

 And that khnaqah the historian Al-Maqrizi referred to was a center of Saryaqos and then people started calling it al khanka (Egyptian Arabic: الخانكة), but this khnaqah disappeared with the passage of time.and the historian Ibn Taghribirdi talked about palaces that was located there in his book (Al-Nujum Al-Zahira Fi Muluk Misr Wa'l-Qahira) when he mentioned the Sultanate of Al-Nasir Muhammad Ibn Qalawun as he had said:

 Then Ibn Taghribirdi explained that the palaces were destroyed and became rubble due to the decay of construction in Saryaqos after the reign of the Sultan Al-Nasir Muhammad Ibn Qalawun. when he talked about the prince Soudon in his book (Al-Manhal) as he had said:

-Modern History
+Modern period

 The description of Saryaqos in Al-Maqrizi's book generally applies more to the nearby city of El-Khankah.
 The current village may be an extension of the old village, as it is on the eastern bank of the Ismailia Canal, Which was not completed before 1863.